Praxis Tech Review

 To operator account200+ currencies

 Settlement optionsTransaction speed depends entirely on the connected PSPs.
-Praxis adds routing-decision latency in the low milliseconds — negligible.
+Praxis adds routing-decision latency in the low milliseconds, which is negligible.
 Deposit speed is as fast as the underlying acquirer supports: instant for card, instant for Apple Pay/Google Pay, near-instant for most APMs, T+0 to T+1 for open banking via BDCC retry.
-Withdrawal speed follows the connected PSP's payout schedule.
-Settlement to the operator's account depends on the arrangement Praxis brokers with each PSP.
-The Decline Recovery Suite is where Praxis genuinely improves speed-to-revenue rather than transaction latency: 3DS Cascading, BDCC retry with open banking, retry on insufficient funds, and merchant-initiated transactions all aim at the same thing — recovering transactions that would otherwise time out or fail, which means the operator gets more deposits through without waiting for the player to retry.
-Operator case studies cite 14-23% approval-rate uplift, which is consistent with what other orchestrators with similar retry stacks report.
-Refund processing follows the connected PSP's timeline — Praxis doesn't accelerate it.
+Withdrawal speed follows the connected PSP's payout schedule, and settlement to the operator's account depends on the arrangement Praxis brokers with each PSP.
+The Decline Recovery Suite is where Praxis improves speed-to-revenue rather than transaction latency: 3DS Cascading, BDCC retry with open banking, PIX Cascading for Brazil (launched October 2024), retry on insufficient funds and merchant-initiated transactions all aim at the same thing, recovering transactions that would otherwise time out or fail, which means the operator gets more deposits through without waiting for the player to retry.
+Operator case studies cite 14-23% approval-rate uplift, consistent with what other orchestrators with similar retry stacks report.
+Refund processing follows the connected PSP's timeline, since Praxis doesn't accelerate it.
 Updated April 2026.

 Integration & Tech